-A Dynamical System’s Path in Configuration Space and in State Space
+A Dynamical System’s Path in Configuration Space, State Space and Phase Space

 The story so far: For a mechanical system with degrees of freedom, the spatial configuration at some instant of time is completely specified by a set of variables we'll call the ’s.
 The -dimensional space is (naturally) called configuration space.
 It’s like a freeze frame, a snapshot of the system at a given instant.
 Subsequent time evolution from that state is uniquely determined if we're also given the initial velocities .

 The set of and together define the state of the system, meaning both its configuration and how fast it’s changing, therefore fully determining its future (and past) as well as its present.
 The -dimensional space spanned by is the state space.

 The system’s time evolution is along a path in configuration space parameterized by the time That, of course, fixes the corresponding path in state space, since differentiating the functions along that path determines the

 Trivial one-dimensional examples of these spaces are provided by the one-dimensional simple harmonic oscillator, where configuration space is just the axis, say, the state space is the plane, the system’s time path in the state space is an ellipse.

 For a stone falling vertically down, the configuration space is again a line, the path in the state space is parabolic,